 Pedestrian accidents are one of the most severe motor vehicle incidents possible.
 For every pedestrian accident fatality, there are countless more serious injuries that could have a permanent effect on someone’s life.

-If you or a loved one have been struck by a car as a pedestrian, you should contact our team at The Larrison Law Firm Auto Accident and Personal Injury Attorney.
+If you or a loved one have been struck by a car as a pedestrian, you should contact our team of Athens personal injury lawyers at The Larrison Law Firm Auto Accident and Personal Injury Attorney.
 Reach out to us online or call 770-626-7895 today.

 The Epidemic of Pedestrian Accidents Is Getting Worse